The sight of these tiny white flowers peeping through in January or February never fails to cheer us up – here's our pick of where to see snowdrops.

 Dorset – Shaftesbury Snowdrop Festival

-The whole town goes Snowdrop mad throughout February, with a Study Day event on February 9.
+The whole town goes Snowdrop mad throughout February.

 Exmoor – Wheddon Cross

 The mysterious Snowdrop Valley is a remote, privately owned spot close to Wheddon Cross.
-Magnificent carpets of flowers from February 2 to March 3 with a park-and-ride system.
+Magnificent carpets of flowers with a park-and-ride system.

 Fife – Cambo